Once a pet intended to warm the laps of nobles, the Cavalier King Charles Spaniel remains an elegant and regal member of the toy group.

 King Charles Spaniel | Cavalier King Charles Spaniel | |

-Origin and ancestry | Previously known as the English Toy Spaniel, first seen in England in the 1500s | Created by cross-breeding King Charles Spaniels and pugs.
-Became its own breed in the 1920s. |
+Origin and ancestry | Previously known as the English Toy Spaniel, it was first seen in England in the 1500s | It was created by cross-breeding King Charles Spaniels and pugs.
+It became a breed in the 1920s. |

 Size | 8 to 14 pounds, 9-11 inches tall | 13 to 18 pounds, 12-13 inches tall |

-Appearance | Dome-shaped head with a flat, upturned nose that meets the skull, mouth slightly underneath the nose, and tail usually docked. | Between ears, the skull is flat, longer nose, and the mouth has a straight bite; this ail is usually left natural. |
+Appearance | Dome-shaped head with a flat, upturned nose that meets the skull, mouth slightly underneath the nose, and tail usually docked. | Between ears, the skull is flat, with a longer nose, and the mouth has a straight bite; this ail is usually left natural. |

 Color | Black and white with tan, tricolor, red and white, or Blenheim, ruby | Same as King Charles Spaniel |